JeetPanchal09/Project-1-heart-disease-classification-/README.md

-This notebook looks into using various Python-based machine learning and data science libraries in attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.Fea
+This notebook looks into using various Python-based machine learning and data science libraries in attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.

 We're going to take following approach: